 This recipe is one of the vegetarian recipes from our first blog which was in existence from 1995 – 2006.
 You can find more of these recipes in our Retro Recipes series.

 |600g bread flour||tepid water|

 Leaven: Mix the yeast, flour, cumin and water to a sticky mixture and stand, covered, for 2 days.

 Bread: Combine leaven, fennel seeds, salt and the 600 g flour and enough water to make a smooth dough that is a little sticky.
-Knead for 8 minutes in a bread mixture.
+Knead for 8 minutes in a bread mixer or 15 – 20 mins by hand.
 Place in a lightly greased bowl and allow to double in bulk.

 Preheat the oven to 220 C. Punch the dough down and lightly knead, gradually working in the olive oil.
 Shape and slash the loaf with a sharp knife.
 Make one to three round loaves, one or two larger loaves, three smaller loaves or about 6 individual loaves.
 Allow to rise again until it is about double in size.
 Bake until crisp and golden, about 20 – 30 minutes for the larger sizes, spraying with water three times in the first 10 minutes.